PUGEA/MLDA/README.md

  (download from ftp://ftp.ensembl.org/pub/release-71/gtf/homo_sapiens/Homo_sapiens.GRCh37.71.gtf.gz and save it in the 'bowtie' folder)

-*    Alignment from Bowtie2: example1.sam,...,example4.sam (single-end,4 condition,1 replicate)
+*    Alignment from Bowtie2: example1.sam,...,example4.sam (single-end,4 conditions,1 replicate)
-*    Alignment from Bowtie2: example1.sam,...,example6.sam (paired-end,3 condition, 2 replicate)
+*    Alignment from Bowtie2: example1.sam,...,example6.sam (paired-end,3 conditions, 2 replicates)
 *    Annotation file: Homo_sapiens.GRCh37.71.gtf

-Since the Bowtie2 output has been supplied, so you can skip step1 and just run the following command.
+Since the Bowtie2 outputs have been supplied, so you can skip step1 and just run the following command.

 ('Path' is the path where the folder 'MLDA' is located.)